phil-opp/blog_os/blog/content/second-edition/posts/12-async-await/index.md

 }
 ```

-The new `id` field makes it possible to uniquely name a task, which required for waking a specific task.
+The new `id` field makes it possible to uniquely name a task, which is required for waking a specific task.

 #### The `Executor` Type